Leku2020/OwlArch/pages/quickstart.markdown

 ---

-## There are 5 main steps to setup the environment.
+## There are 4 simple steps to setup the environment.

 ## 1. Downloading the distribution
 Download the distribution via the following link: [Latest Release](https://github.com/Leku2020/OwlArch/releases)